jonabai/vanilla-erc20/README.md

 # Vanilla ERC20 Token

 A "vanilla" ERC20 token implementation in Solidity without external dependencies (no OpenZeppelin).
-Everything is contained in a single contract file.
+Everything is contained in a single contract file, including access control.

 ## Overview

 This project implements a fully compliant ERC20 token from scratch, following the [EIP-20 specification](https://eips.ethereum.org/EIPS/eip-20).
-It's designed for local testing purposes and as a lightweight alternative when you don't need the full OpenZeppelin library.
+It includes a built-in Ownable pattern for access control, allowing the owner to mint and burn tokens.
+Designed for local testing purposes and as a lightweight alternative when you don't need the full OpenZeppelin library.

 ## Architecture